GoogleCloudPlatform/terraform-sample-tools/tools/Magic Modules - Terraform Automation Tools/README.md

   Alternatively, for Macs, you can use the following procedure to update your path:

   1. Open up Terminal.
+  2. Run the following command and copy the output to your clipboard.
+     ```
+     python3 -c 'import sys; print(sys.prefix + "/bin")'
+     ```

-  1. Run the following command: `sudo nano /etc/paths`
+  3. Run the following command: `sudo nano /etc/paths`
-  1. Enter your password, when prompted.
+  4. Enter your password, when prompted.
-  1. Go to the bottom of the file and enter the correct path, as shown in the output of `python3 -c 'import sys; print(sys.prefix + "/bin")'.
-For example: `/Library/Frameworks/Python.framework/Versions/3.6/bin`
+  5. Go to the bottom of the file and paste the output from the previous step.
-  1. Press control-x to quit.
+  6. Press control-x to quit.
-  1. Enter `Y` to save the file.
+  7. Enter `Y` to save the file.

 ## How to use `tftools`